-Katie Grimes is a 2021 Olympian in the 800 freestyle.
+Katie Grimes is a 2021 Olympian in the 800 freestyle and world championships silver medalist in the 1500 freestyle.
 She made the Olympics by finishing 2nd in the 800 free behind Katie Ledecky at just 15-years-old.

 2021 Olympic Trials